outbrain/GomJabbar/docs/user-guide.md

     # a list of clusters to be excluded from the targets (can be empty)
     # example:
     - excluded_dc1

+  # modules are mapped to consul service names
   modules:
     include:
     # a list of modules to be included in the targets